mikro-orm/mikro-orm/docs/docs/defining-entities.md

 ### Using BigInt as primary key (MySQL and PostgreSQL)

-You can use `BigIntType` to support `bigint`s.
+We can use `BigIntType` to support `bigint`s.
 By default, it will represent the value as a `string`.

 <Tabs